 simulation draws a random load and a random strength from the described

-distribution.
-If the strength is greater than the load you have a success.
-If
+statistical distributions for strength.
+If the strength is greater than the load you

-the random load exceeds the random strength, you have a failure.
-The
+have success.
+If the random load exceeds the random strength, you have a failure.

-calculation for reliability is R = (successes)/(successes + failures).
+The Monte Carlo reliability calculation is R = (successes)/(successes + failures).

-With the Mathcad file and the Excel simulation file, you can see the equations used for the probability density function and cumulative distribution function.
+With the Excel simulation file, you can see the equations used for the probability density function and cumulative distribution function.

 How do you find the correct statistical distributions to use for the load

-1. More than 21 data points are required for a valid analysis
+1. Must have at least 21 data points for a valid analysis

-2. Raw data plotted on a 2-parameter probability plot will show a concave
+2. Raw data plotted on a 2-parameter Weibull probability plot will show a

 3. The goodness of fit criteria (i.e., R2 or PVE%) must show substantial